btarg/AWS-Upload/README.md

-# Database Operations
+# Discord-based S3 Upload Service

 This service uses PostgreSQL for its database operations.
-The database is used to store metadata about the files, including their IDs, the IDs of the users who uploaded them, their filenames, their hashes, their upload dates, and their expiration dates.
+The database is used to store metadata about the files, including their IDs, the IDs of the Discord users who uploaded them, their filenames, their hashes, their sizes, their upload dates, and their expiration dates.

+# Flow
+- A Discord user uses the "upload" command, and is given a link.
+- The user logs in if they are not logged in already.
+- They upload their file by selecting it and clicking the button (TODO: replace with drag-and-drop)
+- The files are then uploaded to S3.
+- The Discord channel or user is alerted of the file being uploaded immediately by the bot.
+- The download endpoint serves an S3 signed URL

 ## Files Table